SeLite/SeLite.github.io/ExtensionSequencer.md

 See [browser.js](https://code.google.com/p/selite/source/browse/db-objects/src/chrome/content/extensions/browser.js) of SeLite DB Objects as an example.

 ## Shell tests ##
 ExtensionSequencer is tested against a list of variations of _SeLiteExtensionSequencerManifest.js_ in several plain [extensions](https://code.google.com/p/selite/source/browse/#git%2Fextension-sequencer%2Fshell-tests%2Fextensions).
-You can browse their source code at [extension-sequencer/shell-tests](https://code.google.com/p/selite/source/browse/#git%2Fextension-sequencer%2Fshell-tests)<a href='Hidden comment:  (online) or <a href="../selite/extension-sequencer/shell-tests">offline
+You can browse their source code at [extension-sequencer/shell-tests](https://code.google.com/p/selite/source/browse/#git%2Fextension-sequencer%2Fshell-tests).
+See [a list of those tests](https://selite.googlecode.com/git/extension-sequencer/shell-tests/tests.html) with test descriptions and expected outputs.

-Unknown end tag for &lt;/a&gt;

-'></a>.
-See [a list of those tests](https://selite.googlecode.com/git/extension-sequencer/shell-tests/tests.html) <a href='Hidden comment:  (online) or <a href="../selite/extension-sequencer/shell-tests/tests.html">offline

-Unknown end tag for &lt;/a&gt;

-'></a> with test descriptions and expected outputs.

 ### Installing shell tests ###
 The tests use a separate Firefox profile called SeLiteExtensionSequencerTest, with some [extensions](https://code.google.com/p/selite/source/browse/#git%2Fextension-sequencer%2Fshell-tests%2Fextensions).
 To set up that profile and its add-ons, download source of [Extension Sequencer](https://code.google.com/p/selite/source/browse/#git%2Fextension-sequencer) (or whole SeLite as per [InstallFromSource](InstallFromSource)) and run extension-sequencer/setup\_proxies.bat or setup\_proxies.sh.
 It will start create and set up that profile in Firefox.